Herbert Rahmann

 Herbert Rahmann (23 August 1886 – 12 October 1957) was an Australian cricketer.
 He played in one first-class match for Queensland in 1924/25, and played for University in Brisbane Grade Cricket from 1921 to 1926.
 In his career he was a teacher and went on to train teachers and served as Inspector of Schools for Queensland.

-Biography

-Education and early education career
+Education and early career

 Rahmann attended a School of Arts in Maryborough and in 1899 he won a certificate for academic merit in physics.
 In 1900 he graduated primary school and received a scholarship to study at any Grammar School in Queensland free of charge, and he enrolled in Maryborough Boys Grammar School, receiving a medal for arithmetic in 1902.